jessicabrentnall/jessicabrentnall/README.md

 Some things about me:

-- I'm a Distinguished Architect / Head of Architecture at NewDay.
+- Most recently a Head of Architecture and Distinguished Architect, looking to start a new leadership opportunity later in the year.
 - I manage the repositories for this event and the .NET Notts meetup.
-- I occasionally talk at events!
+- I occasionally talk at events.
 - I was a Microsoft MVP in Developer Technologies (2020-2025)
 - I was also an elected member of the .NET Foundations Board of Directors (2022 - 2024) and Chair of the .NET Foundation Membership Committee (2022 - 2024).
 - I'm was a co-organiser and co-founder of [DDD East Midlands Conference](https://dddeastmidlands.com/) (2018 - 2025)